 - From €60,001 and over – 35% taxation

 Frequently Asked Questions about the Cyprus Digital Nomad Visa

 Does Cyprus have a Digital Nomad Visa?

 Yes, Cyprus provides qualifying foreigners the opportunity of acquiring a Digital Nomad Visa, which is initially valid for one year, and can be renewed for another two years.
-You may include your immediate family members; including your spouse/partner and children under 18.
+You may include members of your immediate family, including your spouse/partner and children under 18.